Table of Contents

-Being on a team means that you’re willing to do what it takes to get the whole team to the end result.
+Being on a team means that you're willing to do what it takes to get the whole team to the end result.
 It means not letting the team down.
-It means not forgetting to take care of a time sensitive matter that may negatively affect the whole team.
-It means listening to other people in your team and being willing to offer your help if they need it in order to accomplish the goals of the team.
+Not forgetting to take care of a time-sensitive matter that may negatively affect the whole team.
+Listen to other people in your team and being willing to offer your help if they need it in order to accomplish the goals of the team.

 Working on a team means that it's not just about you.
 If everyone else on the team is working their ass off to get deal closed, then you shouldn't be lying on the beach somewhere sipping on a cold beer.
 You should be right there with them, brainstorming and looking for solutions.

 It's hard to identify someone who works well (or doesn't work well ) in a team. but once you start working with a real estate sales manager, keep your eyes peeled for any indication that they're not willing to take one for the team.
 And if you find someone who is volunteering themselves to go above and beyond their job to get things done, then you've got yourself a team player!